 GTK[N] is the GTK, with the key identifier field set to N (The key identifier specifies

 which index is used for this GTK.
-Index 0 shall not be used for GTKs,

-except in mixed environments, as described in 12.7.1 (Key hierarchy).

-Index 3 shall not be used for GTKs)
+Indexes 0 and 3 shall not be used for GTKs.)

 12.7.8 TDLS PeerKey (TPK) security protocol